google/clspv/docs/OpenCLCOnVulkan.md

 ### Numerical Compliance

-Clspv is not able to reach full precision requirements on the supported builtin functions in all cases.
-Instead, currently, it is able to meet the requirements tested by CTS under relaxed precision requirements.
-In order to achieve this goal, some functions are implemented using the GLSL.std.450 extended or core instructions, some are implemented in the built-in library and some are emulated by the compiler.
+Clspv is not able to reach full accuracy requirements on the supported builtin functions in all cases.
+Instead, currently, it is able to meet the requirements tested by OpenCL CTS under relaxed precision requirements.
+In order to achieve this goal, some functions are implemented using the GLSL.std.450 extended or core instructions, some are implemented in the builtin library and some are emulated by the compiler.

+Note: Clspv has been tested against five Vulkan implementations from different vendors and is able to achieve the relaxed accuracy requirements broadly.

 #### Implementations Using Core and Extended Instructions